UnSetSoft/Guardian.js/README.md

 # Guardian.js

 Guardian.js is a command-line tool that helps you install npm packages while ensuring that the packages meet a minimum release age requirement.
 This is particularly useful for avoiding newly released packages.
+Also it can block or warn about known vulnerabilities.

 ## Installation